|Jerry's Cruising Poems|

 And ready to sustain and nurture in unchanging style.

 The one who helped her people prosper, saw them turn away,

 And watched the foreign white invaders change her island’s ways,

 Does she feel that it might be different, pride could be restored,

 Her islanders again could conquer, gain a rich reward?

 So quiet is the Lady’s nature people say she sleeps,

 But now perhaps the streams which flow are tears the Lady weeps.

 This is about the island of Kosrae in the Federated States of Micronesia.
 The stone city there at Lelu and the better-known Nan Madol on nearby Pohnpei are the only ancient stone cities on Pacific islands.
-Very little is known about the people who lived there, but their social organization was elaborate and their civilization lasted hundreds of years.
+Very little is known about the people who lived there but their social organization was elaborate and their civilization lasted hundreds of years.
 While many of the ideas in this poem came from observations made on the island, much is conjecture.
-The religious site in the rainforest at the center of Kosrae is deserted today.
+The religious site in the rainforest in the center of Kosrae is deserted today.
 The islanders do not even know how extensive those ruins are and they have never been investigated by anthropologists.
-The mountain profile of the "Sleeping Lady" is a major part of the island's advertising campaign to increase tourism.
+The mountain profile of the “Sleeping Lady” is a major part of the island's modern advertising campaign to increase tourism.